Smith & Wesson: Other products

 Smith & Wesson is also a manufacturer of restraints (handcuffs, leg irons, belly chains, prisoner transport chains).
 Smith & Wesson first manufactured handcuffs for the Peerless handcuff company which obtained the right to produce the first swinging-bow handcuffs patented by George A. Carney in 1912.
 Peerless did not have the facilities necessary for production so they contracted Smith & Wesson to manufacture the handcuffs for them.
 When Peerless set up its own production plant, Smith & Wesson continued to produce Peerless-type handcuffs under their own brand.

 Smith & Wesson markets firearm accessories, safes, apparel, watches, collectables, knives, axes, tools, air guns, emergency light bars, and other products under its brand name.

 John Wilson and Roy G. Jinks designed the Smith & Wesson model 6010 Bowie knife in 1971 and the 1973 Texas Ranger Bowie knife.
-Blackie Collins designed the subsequent model 6020 and 6060 Survival knife in 1974–1979.
+Blackie Collins designed the subsequent model 6020 and 6060 Survival knife from 1974 to 1979.
 All of these limited-production and custom knives were made at the Springfield, Massachusetts, United States factory.

 In October 2002, Smith & Wesson announced it had entered into a licensing agreement with Cycle Source Group to produce a line of bicycles designed by and for law enforcement.
 These bicycles had custom configurations and silent hubs.

 Smith & Wesson flashlights are available to the general public.
 They are designed and produced by PowerTech, Inc, in Collierville, Tennessee.

 Smith & Wesson has a line of wood pellet grills named after various pistol cartridges, such as .22 Magnum, .38 Special, .44 Magnum, .357 Magnum, and .500 Magnum.

-Smith & Wesson has entered into a licensing agreement with North Carolina-based Wellco Enterprises to design and distribute a full line of tactical law enforcement footwear.
+Smith & Wesson has entered into a licensing agreement with North Carolina–based Wellco Enterprises to design and distribute a full line of tactical law enforcement footwear.